Jaccwabyt: JavaScript â C Struct Communication via WASM Byte Arrays

 The binder factory supports the following options in its configuration object argument:

-instance representing the WASM heap memory OR a function which returns an Int8Array or Uint8Array view of the WASM heap.
+Must be either aWebAssembly.Memoryinstance representing the WASM heap memory OR a function which returns an Int8Array or Uint8Array view of the WASM heap.
 In the latter case the function should, if appropriate for the environment, account for the heap being able to grow.
-Jaccwabyt uses this property in such a way that it "should" be okay for the WASM heap to grow at runtime (that case is, however, untested).alloc
+Jaccwabyt uses this property in such a way that it is legal for the WASM heap to grow at runtime.alloc

-.
+Must be a function semantically compatible with C'smalloc(3).
 That is, it is passed the number of bytes to allocate and it returns a pointer.
 On allocation failure it may either return 0 or throw an exception.
 This API will throw an exception if allocation fails or will propagate whatever exception the allocator throws.
-The allocator must use the same heap as theheap
+The allocator must use the same heap as theheapconfig option.dealloc

-flag).
+If true, the WASM bits this code is used with must have been compiled with int64 support (e.g. using Emscripten's-sWASM_BIGINTflag).
 If that's not the case, this flag should be set to false.
 If it's enabled, BigInt support is assumed to work and certain extra features are enabled.
-Trying to use features which requires BigInt when it is disabled (e.g. using 64-bit integer types) will trigger an exception.memberPrefix
+Trying to use features which requires BigInt when it is disabled (e.g. using 64-bit integer types) will trigger an exception.memberPrefixandmemberSuffix(string="")

 If set, struct-defined properties get bound to JS with this string as a prefix resp. suffix.
 This can be used to avoid symbol name collisions between the struct-side members and the JS-side ones and/or to make more explicit which object-level properties belong to the struct mapping and which to the JS side.
 This does not modify the values in the struct description objects, just the property names through which they are accessed via property access operations and the various a StructInstance APIs (noting that the latter tend to permit both the original names and the names as modified by these settings).log

-is used but by default no debug output is generated.
-This API assumes that the function will space-separate each argument (likeconsole.log
+Optional function used for debugging output.
+By defaultconsole.debugis used but by default no debug output is generated.
+This API assumes that the function will space-separate each argument (likeconsole.debugdoes).
+See Appendix D for info about enabling debugging output.

 API: Struct Binder

 Struct Binders are factories which are created by the StructBinderFactory.
 A given Struct Binder can process any number of distinct structs.
-In a typical setup, an app will have ony one shared Binder Factory and one Struct Binder.
+In a typical setup, an app will have only one shared Binder Factory and one Struct Binder.
 Struct Binders which are created via different StructBinderFactory calls are unrelated to each other, sharing no state except, perhaps, indirectly via StructBinderFactory configuration (e.g. the memory heap).

 These factories have two call signatures: